loneyeti/snowscribe/memory-bank/progress.md

 **Phase**: Foundational AI Integration & Outline UI Implemented -> **Focusing on Expanding Specific AI Tools (beyond log line), Completing Outline/Settings UI, and AI Prompts Management**

 The project has a robust backend API, a functional authentication system, and a well-structured frontend with key dashboard sections (Manuscript, Characters, World Notes, basic Outline, AI Model, Vendor & Prompt Settings) implemented. `snowgander` is integrated for AI calls, and the log line generation feature now operates in a background modality.
+The "Edit Project Details" modal has been successfully implemented, allowing users to update core project information.

 The immediate focus areas are: